apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 <connector id="tcp" bind="tcp://0.0.0.0:61613?receive_buffer_size=1024&amp;max_read_rate=65536"/>
 {pygmentize}

-Note that `&amp;` was used to separate the option values instead of just `&` since the URI being written within an XML file.
-Also note that using `receive_buffer_size` and `send_buffer_size` in the URI string is slightly different than as an attribute of the `<connectors>` element.
-In the URI string, we specify what the buffer sizes should be when the socket is created, while when set on the `<connector>` element, we specify the value to use instead of relying on auto-tuning.
+Note that {pygmentize:: xml}&amp;{pygmentize}was used to separate the option values instead of just `&` since the URI is within an XML file.
+In the URI string, we specify what the buffer sizes should be when the socket is created, but their values can change if auto-tuning is enabled.

 ##### WebSocket Transports